vertica/vertica-python/README.md

              'log_path': '/home/admin/logs/vClient.log'}
 with vertica_python.connect(**conn_info) as connection:
    # do things

+## Example 4: use root handlers to process logs by setting 'log_path' to 'None'
+conn_info = {'host': '127.0.0.1',
+             'port': 5433,
+             'user': 'some_user',
+             'password': 'some_password',
+             'database': 'a_database',
+             'log_level': logging.DEBUG,
+             'log_path': None}
+with vertica_python.connect(**conn_info) as connection:
+    # do things
 ```

 Connection Failover: Supply a list of backup hosts to ```backup_server_node``` for the client to try if the primary host you specify in the connection parameters (```host```, ```port```) is unreachable.
 Each item in the list should be either a host string (using default port 5433) or a (host, port) tuple.
 A host can be a host name or an IP address.